losrobbos/react-native-guide/README.md

 ## Getting into React native

-In order to get the big picture of React native, I recommend this very clear free video series from the Net Ninja with very short but straight-to-the-point tutorials:
+In order to get the big picture of React native, I recommend this very clear, free video series from the Net Ninja:

 https://www.youtube.com/watch?v=ur6I5m2nTvk&list=PL4cUxeGkcC9ixPU-QkScoRBVxtPPzVjrQ

+The series has very short, but straight-to-the-point tutorials for the fundamental React Native concepts.

-It will help you to get your basic setup & tools for developing + understand the basic concepts before starting your app development journey.
+It will help you to get your initial setup, all necessary tools for developing and understanding the basic concepts before starting your app development journey.

 Important key concepts to get into before start coding:
 - Expo vs React Native